mzcpp/SDL2-GameOfLife/README.md

 Controls:
   - LEFT MOUSE CLICK to draw patterns
   - 's' to start/pause
   - 'r' to reset
+  - 'c' to clear board

 Compiled with provided Makefile.